-VIMS Outreach develops, implements, and promotes programs, events, and exhibits to create lasting connections with various public audiences, making VIMS research relevant to more than 13,000 people nationwide each year.
+VIMS Advancement's Outreach team develops, implements, and promotes programs, events, and exhibits to create lasting connections with various public audiences, making VIMS research relevant to more than 13,000 people nationwide each year.
 Our programs increase public understanding of important marine issues and, over time, build trust in marine scientists and research studies.

 Outcomes for all outreach programs:

 - Mid-term: increasing public understanding of important marine issues.

 - Long-term: building trust in marine scientists and research studies.